MEET ETHA, THE iSHARES ETHEREUM TRUST ETF

 When applications are built on Ethereum, it is ether tokens that function as the money required to transact in the Ethereum ecosystem.
 This ether, when spent on transaction fees, is destroyed and removed from circulation, potentially reducing the supply of ether as platform usage grows.
 As such, investing in ether is expressing a view that more applications will be built on Ethereum’s open and permissionless programming infrastructure, with the idea of attracting more users, more revenue, and expanding the universe in which ether is utilized as money.

 As Ethereum has grown in popularity, so have the investment options.
 One of the ways investors can invest directly in ether, the native token for Ethereum, is through crypto exchanges.
-But for investors who prefer the convenience of exchange-traded products, the iShares Ethereum Trust ETF (ETHA) provides exposure through traditional brokerage platforms — the same place you purchase stocks, bonds, and ETFs.
+But for investors who prefer the convenience of exchange-traded products, the iShares Ethereum Trust ETF (ETHA) provides exposure through traditional brokerage platforms — the same place you purchase stocks, bonds, and ETFs/ETPs.

 Ethereum ETPs help alleviate some of the challenges of investing directly in ether, such as storage.
 Investors holding the asset directly must create their own custody set up or evaluate crypto exchanges.
 Holding the asset directly in a crypto wallet requires users to maintain passwords and/or private keys to prevent loss.